16 Discontinued Premium Ice Cream Flavors You'll Never See Again

 Ben & Jerry's Chocolate Chip Cookie Dough Frozen Yogurt

-Fro yo fans lost a great flavor when the ice cream maker shelved this flavor, due to their claims that it just wasn't that great.
+Froyo fans lost a great option in 2001 when the ice cream maker shelved this flavor due to its claim that it "just wasn't as great as expected."
 We disagree.

 Ben & Jerry's Wild Maine Blueberry

 Maine blueberries are inarguably the only blueberries worth eating—if you've ever plucked one and popped it in your mouth at Acadia National Park, you'll agree.
-This beloved flavor, retired in 1993, was packed with them—blueberry ice cream blended with blueberries and swirls of blueberry puree.
+This beloved flavor, retired in 1993, was packed with them, consisting of blueberry ice cream blended with blueberries and swirls of blueberry puree.

 Häagen-Dazs Peanut Butter Salted Fudge

-A flavor we personally miss a lot, this ice cream featured swirls of salted fudge and the crunch of chocolate-covered peanuts blended with smooth peanut butter ice cream for a perfect balance of salty and sweet.
+A flavor we personally miss a lot, this ice cream featured swirls of salted fudge and crunchy chocolate-covered peanuts blended with smooth peanut butter ice cream for a perfect balance of salty and sweet.

 Baskin-Robbins Apple Pie À la Mode

-Vanilla ice cream was swirled with apples, crumbly crust, and cinnamon-flavored caramel to create this Americana steeped flavor back in 2006.
-Sadly, the flavor has been retired, but the newish Inside Out Apple Pie flavor sure sounds similar.
+Vanilla ice cream was swirled with apples, crumbly crust, and cinnamon-flavored caramel to create this Americana-steeped flavor back in 1976.
+Sadly, the flavor was retired in 2010, but the newish Inside Out Apple Pie flavor sure sounds similar.